caoyongji/testnet/docs/design/blocks.md

     code implementing transactions (files `*_tx.erl`).
-* Partial representation of state Merkle trees (i.e. accounts, channels, proof of existence, proof of burn and oracles) before application of transactions, specifically proof and datum of each leaf affected by at least one transaction in the block.
+* Partial representation of state Merkle trees (i.e. accounts, channels, proof of existence, proof of burn and oracles) before application of transactions, specifically key, proof and datum of each leaf affected by at least one transaction in the block.
   ```erlang
   #block.proofs
   ```